The New Approaches Framework

 Regional Road & Rail Network

-Integrated logistics infrastructure for durable economic corridors.
+Integrated logistics infrastructure enabling durable economic circulation, corridor depth, and strategic mobility.

 North African Network